January 8, 2024

-Facebook has more than 2 billion monthly active users (MAUs), which is why thousands of affiliate marketers want to have a presence there.
-It has multiple areas (profile, pages, groups, etc.) to promote goods and services and more channels than other social media websites, including Twitter and Instagram.
-On the flip side, Facebook has been around for years, so getting noticed is challenging.
-First-mover advantages are still available but harder to find and maintain.
-Regardless of your Facebook affiliate marketing strategy, you’ll need to attract thousands of clicks to make money.
+Facebook has billions of monthly active users (MAUs), which is why thousands of affiliate marketers want a presence there.
+It has multiple features (profile, pages, groups, etc.) to promote goods and services and more channels than other social media websites, including Twitter, Instagram, and TikTok.
+Conversely, Facebook has been around for years, so getting noticed is challenging.
+First-mover advantages are still available but are harder to find and maintain.
+You must attract thousands of clicks to make money regardless of your Facebook affiliate marketing strategy.
+Let’s review how to promote affiliate links on Facebook to make money in this post.

 Direct Vs. Indirect Affiliate Links